TaigaM123/.svg-Files-for-FRC-Control-System/README.md

 9. Head back to the TechDraw, and right-click on the work area (yes, it might be blank), and select "Export as SVG".
 10. Name your SVG and hit "Export"
     1. Depending on your OS, you might need to manually append ".svg" to the file name.
 11. Open the file in Inkscape and shrink it down so it fits into the rectangle between (0,0) and (300,150).
-(Drag a corner while hitting Ctrl).
+(Drag a corner while holding Ctrl).
 Save this.
-12. Repeat these steps (skipping step 6) as many times as needed.
+12. Repeat these steps (skipping steps 5 and 6) as many times as needed.